Going on 25 years of experience, expertise, and a passion for books.

 Luke Lozier, who manages operations, was a buyer and manager at Green Apple Books in San Francisco before setting up their online bookstore and, ultimately, hundreds of others.
 He also likes to call himself an occasional poet and even publishes a poem every 20 years or so.

 Mika Babcock, chief of technology and the son of a bookseller, worked at Avenue Victor Hugo Bookshop in Boston while in college.
 He developed his first online bookstore in 1999 for his father.
 In 2005, he formed Foreseeing Solutions, which built online bookstores for more than 60 booksellers, before joining Bibliopolis in 2012.

 Matt Baer has been attracted to technology ever since he was a wee lad.
 After graduating with a Bachelor's of Science in Interactive Media Design, he has helped shape Bibliopolis’ future engineering websites.
-When he’s not fiddling with computers, he’s shredding the guitar in Color Collective.
+When he’s not fiddling with computers, he’s shredding the guitar.